AdrianBaugh/PetSittingService/README.md

 * **Design Document: Problem Statement** Your team’s technical design specification.
 Complete [this template](resources/design-document.md).
 This should explain the product you'll be creating and what problem it solves.
 * **Design Document: Peer Team Review** Another team will review your technical design to help improve it.
 Each team will review at least one other teams design.
-* **Design Document: Instructor Review** One of the instructors will review your technical design after you've create it and reviewed it with another team.
+* **Design Document: Instructor Review** One of the instructors will review your technical design after you've created it and reviewed it with another team.
 * **Team Charter:** Statements of how your team will work to ensure constructive collaboration, fairness, that everyone is learning and contributing.
 Complete [this template](resources/team-charter.md).
 * **Working Product:** Your project, as a working website deployed to AWS.
 * **Team Reflection:** A final retrospective with a few questions to answer as a team to reflect on what you have accomplished and learned throughout the project.
 Complete [this template](resources/team-reflection.md).

 ### Individual Deliverables

 * **Accomplishment Tracking:** You'll be keeping a log of your individual accomplishments and lessons learned throughout this project week-by-week.
-Keeping a high level record of your accomplishments throughout your career is useful for your career growth and promotion.
+Keeping a high-level record of your accomplishments throughout your career is useful for your career growth and promotion.
 Use [this template](resources/individual-accomplishments-template.md) as a starting point, but you can keep this log in whatever tool/location you'd like.

 ## Technical Learning Objectives

-This project is very open-ended and you/your team will be doing a lot of creative thinking to decide what you want to build.
-That said, there are several technical learning objectives that each team must meet.
+This project is very open-ended,and you/your team will be doing a lot of creative thinking to decide what you want to build.
+That said,there are several technical learning objectives that each team must meet.
 You should review the [Technical Learning Objectives](./resources/technical-objectives.md) as you familiarize yourself with the project.
-As part of the team reflection/retrospective you'll fill out this document with your team to document how you met the different objectives.
+As part of the team reflection/ retrospective, you'll fill out this document with your team to document how you met the different objectives.

 ## Project Starter Infrastructure